inbravo/togaf-feature-set/study-notes/part-5.md

 #### Architecture Continuum
 - The Architecture Continuum illustrates how architectures are developed and evolved across a continuum ranging from Foundation Architectures
+- The leftwards direction focuses on meeting enterprise needs and business requirements
+- The rightwards direction focuses on leveraging architectural components and building blocks

 <p align="center"><img src="https://pubs.opengroup.org/architecture/togaf92-doc/arch/Figures/39_archcon.png" width="700"></p>